alexwlchan/alexwlchan.net/src/_drafts/ao3-epub-covers.md

   …</code></pre>

 That `dc:` prefix was instantly familiar from my time working at Wellcome Collection -- this is [Dublin Core][dc], a standard set of metadata fields used to describe books and other things.
+I'm unsurprised to see it in an EPUB; this is exactly how I'd expect it to be used.

 I found an article that explains the [structure of an EPUB file][structure], and that I can find the `content.opf` file by looking at the `root-path` element inside the mandatory `META-INF/container.xml` file which is every EPUB.
 I wrote some code to find the `content.opf` file, then a few [XPath] expressions to extract the key fields, and I had the metadata I needed.